-For the record, she is only 60 and she can still run and beat anyone in a shouting match.
+For the record, she is only 60.
+She can still run and beat anyone in a shouting match.

 Going back to what she said about being “too old”.
 I think she meant that it would be too risky for her to take a chunk of her savings and put it towards a downpayment.